The course leader is Carla Hillman, 500 ERYT.

 Through teaching yoga I endeavour to show people how they can unify their mind, body and spirit using asanas (postures), breathing techniques (pranayama) and meditation.
 I always aim to teach sensitively and encourage each individual to safely challenge themselves beyond their own expectations.
 I continue to be fascinated by the therapeutic affects of yoga, and its ability to counter chronic pain, illness, and the stresses of living in our modern-day environments for any- body and any age.

-Currently, I teach Vinyasa Flow style yoga classes, workshops and private sessions for all levels, influenced by Ashtanga Vinyasa and Seasonal Yoga and I have been the official yoga teacher for Motherwell FC for the past three years.
-Also, I’m very excited to say that I’ll be part of the Seasonal Yoga faculty and rolling out their teacher training programme in August 2017.
-I am a fully qualified Registered Yoga Teacher (E-RYT 500hrs) accredited by the international governing body of Yoga Alliance, having qualified last year with an additional 300 hours of teacher training with the Seasonal Yoga Academy under the guidance of Marit Akintawe, Sue Woodd and Julie Hanson.
+Currently, I teach Vinyasa Flow style yoga classes, workshops and private sessions for all levels, influenced by Ashtanga Vinyasa and Seasonal Yoga and I have been the official yoga teacher for Motherwell FC for the past three years. in 2017 I joined to Seasonal Yoga faculty rolling out their teacher training programme which is now coming into it's third year.
+I am a fully qualified Registered Yoga Teacher (E-RYT 500hrs) accredited by the international governing body of Yoga Alliance, having qualified in 2016 with an additional 300 hours of teacher training with the Seasonal Yoga Academy under the guidance of Marit Akintewe, Sue Woodd and Julie Hanson.